Scotland 5 Day 55

 I told the supervisor that I understood.
 I’m sure the workers had plenty that they needed to be doing.
 I took note of the directions and paid the entry fee.
 The tour starts in the courtyard and then from there it leads you into the palace.
 You get to see so much artwork on the walls and the most awesome part about all this is the fact that this is still a royal residence.
 This is where Queen Elizabeth stays when she comes to Scotland.

 After the palace tour, you walk over to the Abbey.
 I was so excited!
-The Abbey is, of course, in ruins but what’s left is being preserved.
+The Abbey is, of course, in ruins but they are trying to preserve what remains.
 Following the instructions, I walked to the far-right, back corner to find the place where James II had been buried.
 I looked around and was able to find mention of his queen wife, but nothing about the King himself.
 I looked around some more.
 So many of the old markers had been worn out from so much exposure to the elements and I thought that maybe one of those worn out ones might be his.

 I started to look for one of the workers to see if he/she would know which marker was the right one.
-I found one man who didn’t appear to be busy and asked him if he could point me in the right direction.
-He replied, like a smug s.o.b., “Oh, you must be that American boy looking for James II.”
+I found one employee who didn’t appear to be busy and asked him if he could point me in the right direction.
+He replied with a very smug tone, “Oh, you must be that American boy looking for James II.”
 I didn’t know what to say, but I smiled as politely as I could and told him I was.
 Then he says (and I’m not even joking), “Yes, I know where he is buried, but I can’t tell you.”